Mondei1/FileFinder/README.md

 ## But what does this software?
 This program can only find files based on the file name or on his MD5 number.
 You can also search for folders.
-But is something not working please write me via E-Mail (`emailchecker000@gmail.com`) or create an pull request with the fix.
+But is something not working please write me via E-Mail (`emailchecker000@gmail.com`), create an pull request with the fix or create an issue on GitHub.

 ## Stable version
 **None!** Every version is an developer build and can be very unstable.
 But some scan's work pretty good!